 I find it so gut-wrenching to hear how even non-abusing parents can be complicit in covering up abuse and allowing it to happen.
 Unlike her brothers, who were trusted to maintain silence, Patricia’s mother “needed to work diligently in shaping me”.
 She explains simply that “It’s not hard to silence a child.
 Just threaten to abandon, not in words but in actions.
 Do this, you’ll be loved.
 Don’t and you’re not.
 The message hit home over time.
 It took repeated lashings of, “You should be ashamed of yourself” to brand that scar into me, burned so expertly into the template of who I was to become that shame replaced wholeness like a headstone.”
 Her mother even went so far as repeatedly pressing her to forgive one of his brothers, minimizing what he had done to her when she was a child.

-She explained how she became split in two, with a part of her that remembered and a part of her that had repressed the memories until they became inaccessible.
-She felt like Humpty Dumpty with no idea how to put herself back together.
-In the end, it was Buddhist meditation that helped for to find peace and connect with herself.
+She describes how in the end, it was Buddhist meditation that helped her to find peace and connect with herself.
 She has come to accept that what happened is inescapable.
 She writes that “Moments of peace, internal connectedness, and the late blooming birth of self-acceptance make aliveness worthwhile.”
-She has found that she is worthy, and she is okay, and this really is an amazing story of healing.

 You can find Patricia on her blog Grace to survive